 Brewery, Microbrewery, Brewpub.
 What’s the Difference?

-As a bar or restaurant owner, knowing what’s in your craft beer, and where it comes from, are two essentials to being an expert on your product.
-We all know a brewery is the place where the beer is crafted, but there are a few different types of breweries, that yield many diverse styles of beer and experience.
+As a bar or restaurant owner, knowing what’s in your craft beer and where it comes from are two essentials to being an expert on your product.
+We all know a brewery is the place where a beer is brewed, but there are a few different types of breweries that yield many diverse styles of beer and experiences.

-The craft beer industry has market segments of breweries partially due to state law.
-Most breweries go through a three-tiered selling process (brewer to wholesaler, to retailer, to consumer).
-That’s because by law, they are not allowed to sell directly to the consumer.
+State laws are a big reason for the different market segments within the craft beer industry.
+Most breweries go through a three-tiered selling process (brewer to wholesaler, wholesaler to retailer, retailer to consumer).
+That’s because most states don’t allow breweries to sell directly to the consumer.

-States that are more lenient on laws, however, have allowed some breweries to act as a wholesaler, and in some cases, as a retailer directly to the consumer.
-This has created different types of establishments throughout the market.
+Some more lenient states have allowed some breweries to act as a wholesaler, and in some cases to even sell directly to the consumer (the retailer role).
+This has created different types of breweries:

 - Regional Craft Brewery